 “When it comes to payment options, nothing is more convenient than electronic payment,” notes an article in How Stuff Works “You don’t have to write a check or handle any paper money.
 All you have to do is enter some information into your Web browser and click your mouse.
 It’s no wonder that more and more people are turning to electronic payment – or e-payment – as an alternative to sending checks through the mail.”

-What is an electronic payment System?
+What is an Electronic Payment System?

 The classification and characteristics of electronic payment systems can be boiled down to a system that processes electronic payments.
-Electronic payments are conducted completely electronically, without any need for any physical cash or paper checks to change any hands.
+Electronic payment processing is conducted completely electronically, without any need for any physical cash or paper checks to change any hands.
 These systems use various technologies and protocols to process, authorize, and complete transactions securely.
 This makes it easier for consumers (or businesses) to purchase items from all over the world without worrying about their payment getting lost in the mail or waiting days to be certain that their payment has been processed correctly and received by the seller (or supplier).

 The types of electronic payment systems include one-time payments from customer to vendor, recurring payments from customer to vendor and automatic payments from bank to vendor.
 Let’s take a look at each: